 Golden Bauhinia Square and HKCEC

 Hong Kong Convention and Exhibition Centre (HKCEC) is a venue to host many local and international functions and events.
-It is a harbour front expansion used top-down construction techniques to challenge its limited supply and used highly innovative methods.
+It is a harbor front expansion used top-down construction techniques to challenge its limited supply and used highly innovative methods.
 With the shape of a tortoise, it was built with its vast curtain of glass and 40,000 sq meter of aluminum roof sculpted, making a major unique landmark on Hong Kong Island skyline.

 The Golden Bauhinia Square represent the symbol of Hong Kong and was a gift from the Central Government to mark the 1997 Handover by former British Crown Colony to the People’s Republic of China.
 It attracts many tourists across the world and marks as the calligraphy of President Jiang Zemin who represented China during the ceremony and celebrate the pomp and symbolism of the daily Flag-raising Ceremony with beautiful Victoria Harbour.